 \subsection{Hybrid Digital-Analog Transmission}

-In cases where high-fidelity scenario communication uses analog transmission, transmitting short and urgent packets via analog would waste bandwidth and time.
-Instead, these packets can be sent via digital communication, highlighting the need to explore hybrid analog-digital SemCom in IoV.
-GAI can adaptively allocate between digital and analog signals by learning channel characteristics and transmission requirements.
-Additionally, GAI can fuse digital and analog data through semantic modeling or contextual reasoning, and mitigate noise and interference caused by quantization noise in digital transmission.
+In cases where high-fidelity scenario communication uses analog transmission, transmitting short and urgent packets in this manner would waste bandwidth and time.
+Instead, these packets can be sent via digital communication, underscoring the need to explore hybrid analog-digital SemCom in IoV.
+The combined use of analog and digital transmission methods employs analog transmission for high-fidelity primary information and digital transmission for short, urgent packets as auxiliary transmission.
+GAI can enhance semantic information extraction at the transmitter or denoise at the receiver.